Family and Genealogy

 Website includes many indexes, such as searchable birth, marriage, and death indexes.
 This resource is not limited to Italian genealogy.

-Online searchable database of all passengers that arrived to this Manhattan immigration port between 1820 and 1892.
+Online searchable database of all passengers that arrived at Castle Garden immigration port between 1820 and 1892.

-Online searchable database of all passengers that arrived to this NYC immigration port between 1892 and 1957.
+Online searchable database of all passengers that arrived at Ellis Island immigration port between 1892 and 1957.

 Stephen P. Morse

-One-step portal for Ellis Island and Castle Garden Genealogy; birth, marriage and death indexes; ED/AD finder for census research.
+“One-step” portal for immigration records and genealogy; birth, marriage and death indexes; ED/AD finder for census research.

 Green-Wood Cemetery Burial Search